-We are offering one Scholarship Grant to the IPA Mentorship Program in September.
-APPLICATION DEADLINE: SUNDAY, 10TH AUGUST 2014.
+We are offering 1 Scholarship Grant for the 10th Edition of the IPA Mentorship Program commencing in late March 2016.
+APPLICATION DEADLINE: SUNDAY, 14TH FEBRUARY 2016.

 We take memory for granted as the absolute representation of the truth but as Oliver Sacks noted, “We as human beings are landed with memory systems that have fallibilities, frailties, and imperfections – but also great flexibility and creativity.”